 I’m english spoken

-What is the house of the master of the Dykes ?
+What is the Dike supervisor house ?

 We are in the part of the Marais poitevin called the dry marshes.
 This place is very important for the History of the Marais poitevin, because it was the location for the very first Union of the marshes in 1646.